 And if you like me

 I’ll come to you)

 To be perfectly truthful, I am only sure of the words in the first two lines, but the meaning of what she was singing is what I have put into my own words here in Danish.
 Mig and dig are pronounced in Danish more or less like my and thy, but meaning me and thee.

 The audience went wild with applause and hurrays.

-They later appeared several times at China theater located at Berzelii Park Stockholm, where I saw her again with my first husband, Gudtav, a couple of years later in this totally different milieu.
+They later appeared several times at China theater located at Berzelii Park Stockholm, where I saw her again with my first husband, Roland, a couple of years later in this totally different milieu.
 I was quite nervous, wondering if she would really be up to following in the footsteps of the great (though somewhat infamous) Zarah Leander.
 I didn’t need to worry.
 She was completely up to the task.
-Once again, she sang, among other songs by Karl Gerhard himself, her incomparable ‘Susie fra København’ and, once again, she brought the house down.
-Her fabulous stage presence combined with a voice that could wake the dead and her musicality, assured her the admiration of Swedish theater goers at large.
+Once again, she sang, among other songs by Karl Gerhard himself, her incomparable ‘Susie fra København’ and, once again, it was met by thunderous applause.
+Her fabulous stage presence combined with a voice that could wake the dead and her musicality assured her the admiration of Swedish theater goers at large.